About vtimestamp

 What vtimestamp Is

-vtimestamp is a free service that creates cryptographic proof your documents existed at a specific moment in time.
+vtimestamp is a free, open-source service that creates cryptographic proof your documents existed at a specific moment in time.
 The proof is stored permanently on the Verus blockchain, tied to your self-sovereign VerusID.

 Your documents never leave your device — only a SHA-256 hash is published.
 Anyone can verify your timestamps without needing an account, trusting a company, or relying on any centralized service.

 The mission is simple: make document timestamping accessible, private, and permanent.
-No subscriptions, no gatekeepers, no databases that can disappear.
+No subscriptions, no accounts, no gatekeepers, no databases that can disappear.
+The only cost is tiny Verus transaction fees — a 0.0001 VRSC base fee plus a small data-storage fee for the encrypted payload, totalling roughly 0.004 to 0.005 VRSC per timestamp.

 Built on Verus